sipolac/thesis/README.md

 # thesis

-This contains the code used for my master's thesis, which is titled [Summarizing electricity usage with a neural network](https://drive.google.com/file/d/0B2eLkoWKdSD0enR4N2d2TEdlT0E/view?usp=sharing) and supervised by [Nigel Goddard](http://homepages.inf.ed.ac.uk/ngoddard/).
+This contains the code used for my master's thesis, [Summarizing electricity usage with a neural network](https://drive.google.com/file/d/0B2eLkoWKdSD0enR4N2d2TEdlT0E/view?usp=sharing), which was supervised by [Nigel Goddard](http://homepages.inf.ed.ac.uk/ngoddard/).
 This thesis was written for the MSc in Artificial Intelligence program at the University of Edinburgh and submitted in August 2017.
 The abstract for the thesis is:

 > This project explores whether a neural network is capable of predicting summary statistics of electricity usage for five common household appliances given only the aggregate signal of a smart meter.
 These appliance-level statistics are needed for many kinds of feedback and analytics provided to energy consumers so they can reduce electricity consumption and save on energy bills.
 An example of such a statistic is the total energy used by a washing machine in a day.
 Currently the state-of-the-art approach is to use non-intrusive load monitoring (NILM) to predict appliance-level signals timepoint-by-timepoint, and then compute the statistics using these predictions.
 However, this is indirect, computationally expensive and generally a harder learning problem.